Choosing a Career as a Criminal Profiler

 Understand that you are most likely not going to walk out of college and right into a lucrative profiling career.
 Most often, criminal profilers are detectives or investigators who work for state police agencies, large municipal police departments, or as FBI special agents.

-It means the typical path to becoming a profiler is through the police department or state or Federal Bureau of Investigations.
+It means the typical path to becoming a profiler is through the police department, state, or Federal Bureau of Investigations.
 It also means that you're going to have to start off your career at the bottom rung of the ladder and work your way up.

 The first step, then, is to meet the minimum hiring requirements for an officer at whatever law enforcement agency you're hoping to work for.